webis-de/summary-workbench/docs/docs/usage.md

 ![Show Average Scores after Evaluating](/evaluation_scores.gif)

 ### Visualize the Overlap for the Examples
-The second tab shows the examples for textual inspection.
+The second tab presents the evaluated texts for textual inspection.
 By clicking the eye-icon labeled with `Lex-Doc` and `Lex-Ref`, the lexical overlap is shown with the document and the reference respectively.
 By clicking the eye-icon labeled with `Sem-Doc`, the semantic overlap with the document is shown, which is computed by finding the top 3 most similar sentences using spaCy similarity for each summary sentence and highlighting them by the fraction of sentences that found this sentence.